ellepannitto/Catenae/README.md

 * **babbling_mi_01** to **babbling_mi_n**: mutual information in text produced by speakers 1 to n
 * **babbling_rank_01** to **babbling_rank_n**: rank of catena in weighted list pertaining to speaker 1 to n

+The file can be then analyzed through the notebook `core_and_periphery_10speakers.ipynb`, located in the `experiments` folder.

 #### `extract-sentences`

 #### `glassify-matrix`